sagemath/cysignals/README.rst

 .. highlight:: cython

-Sage provides two related mechanisms to deal with interrupts:
+This module provides two related mechanisms to deal with interrupts:

 * :ref:`Use sig_check() <section_sig_check>` if you are writing mixed
   Cython/Python code.
 Typically this is code with (nested) loops where every